AprilYuge/ResPAN/README.md

 adata = adata[:, adata.var['highly_variable']]

 ```
-Now we can directly load the codes of our method and run them to get output results as an AnnData file:
+Now we can directly load the codes of our method and run them to get the output results as an AnnData file:
 ```
-adata_new = sequencing_train(adata, key='batch', epoch=600, batch=1024, reduction='pca', mode='rwMNN', metric='angular', subsample=3000, filtering=False, opt='AdamW', lr=0.0001)
+adata_new = sequencing_train(adata, key='batch', epoch=300, batch=1024, reduction='pca', mode='rwMNN', metric='angular', subsample=3000, filtering=False, opt='AdamW', lr=0.0001)
 ```

 To visualize our results, we can use these commands: